rain2o/magento2-b2bgateway/README.md

 ## Configuration

 From the Magento admin, navigate to ```Stores > Configuration > Sales > Payment Methods``` and scroll down to the ```Credit Key (Gateway)``` section.

+If `title` is left blank the module will request the active promotion text from the Credit Key API.